 Step 1: Graduate College review.
 Prospective graduate students must apply for admission through the UIC Graduate College.
 Within two to three days of completing your online Graduate College application, you will receive an email acknowledging receipt and indicating that you can log back into the system to begin uploading supplementary application materials (see Step 2 below).

 Step 2: Departmental review.The department is very interested in reviewing the additional documents you will upload as part of the application process.
 These include your statement of purpose, résumé, GRE general test scores, specialization form (for PhD applicants only), and other documents you might want to submit for consideration.
 These documents will help to distinguish you from other applicants.
 The next section explains them in detail.

 Application Requirements for MS and PhD Students Heading link

 Applicants must meet the requirements of the Graduate College and the requirements of the electrical and computer engineering department.
 In general, applicants should be prepared with the following:

 - Transcripts of all previous undergraduate and graduate work

-- GRE general test scores (non-U.S. degree holders only).
-GRE general test scores are required for applicants earned their undergraduate degree outside the United States.
-Students who received degrees from U.S. colleges and universities do not need to submit scores but are encouraged to do so if they feel their test performance would enhance their prospects for admission or financial aid.
+- GRE general test scores.
+The GRE requirement is temporarily waived for Fall 2024 and Spring 2025 applications.
+Students do not need to submit scores but are encouraged to do so if they feel their test performance would enhance their prospects for admission or financial aid.
 For score reporting, our institution code is 1851, and no department code is required.

 - Letters of recommendation (PhD applicants only).
 Letters should be written by people who are familiar with your academic work and who can assess your potential for success in graduate studies and research.
 Note: during the application process, you will be asked to provide the email addresses of your references, and UIC will contact these individuals to request the references directly.